IbcAlpha/IBC/readme.txt

 	properly.
 They contain detailed comments to help you specify the correct information.

-	I suggest you copy the samplecommand files first rather than edit them directly so you still have the originals if you make a mistake.
+	I suggest you copy the sample command files first rather than edit them directly so you still have the originals if you make a mistake.

 	Linux users should have no difficulty adapting the sample command